Salf1-Sabit/Datastructure-and-Algorithm-Visualizer/README.md

-# Datastructure-and-Algorithm-Visualizer
+# Algorithm-Visualizer
-This project is completely developed using plain HTML, CSS and JS.
+This is an algorithm visualizer - built with bootstrap, html-css-js